jqphu/Mindless/DIARY.md

 This allows us to send HTTP requests from the command line.
 This is incredibly useful when doing POST/PUT requests.

+The script `reset_database.sh` is used only when we call Cargo tests.
+Calling this script directly will fail since it can only be called from the path `server/api`

 Simple examples:
 `http localhost:8000/mindless/api/habit < test_file.json` where
 `test_file` looks like: